owenshen24/golb/contents/Concept-Space#1.md

 title: Concept Space vs Action Space
 summary: A look into what happens when we mix up descriptive categories with prescriptive ones.
 Problems from the same category may still have different solutions, and recognizing the similarities is insufficient for a solution.

 In my circles, it's common to say that [the map is not the territory](https://wiki.lesswrong.com/wiki/The_map_is_not_the_territory).
-In other words, it's important to note that our representations of objects are distinct from the objects themselves.
-When you don't respect such a distinction, you end up prey to a host of fallacious reasoning.
+In other words, our representations of objects are distinct from the objects themselves.
+This is an important, (and perhaps obvious) distinction.
+Without paying mind to this, you end up prey to a host of fallacious reasoning.
 For example, a conniving army general looking to cross a treacherous mountain pass might have the "clever" idea of erasing the marked mountain range from her map.
+This, of course, doesn't work because the mountains inform her map and not the other way around.

-Similarly, I think there is a map/territory error that arises when we assume that just because two things are conceptually similar, they must be solved the same way.
+I think a similar map/territory error arises when we assume that just because two things are conceptually similar, they must be solved the same way.
 Here's a concrete example of where this confusion might arise:

-First, let's consider the **temporal discounting**, a type of [time inconsistent preference](https://en.wikipedia.org/wiki/Dynamic_inconsistency).
+First, let's consider the concept of **temporal discounting**, a type of [time inconsistent preference](https://en.wikipedia.org/wiki/Dynamic_inconsistency).
 Temporal discounting arises in situations where we make a decision and then, later on, wish we had acted differently.
 Specifically, it refers to instances where we see people value the present situation much more than the future.
 It's often what people have in mind when they refer to things like "instant gratification".

-Some places where we might exhibit temporal discounting include:
+Some situations which exhibit temporal discounting include:

 1. A student puts off studying until the last moment.
 Instead, they choose to read a fun novel in the interim.
 2. A partygoer drinks more than they can handle, leaving their future self to deal with the resulting hangover.
 3. A dieter opts for yet another dessert during a meal, telling themselves they can make up for it with more exercise later.

-In all three of these cases, there is indeed a commonality we can abstract—a human considers doing X and prioritizes over a future event Y. All three cases fit within our definition.

-However, does knowing that all three cases are instances of the same category lend itself to a common solution?
+In all three of these cases, there is indeed a commonality we can abstract—a human considers doing X and prioritizes over a future event Y. All three cases, then, fit our definition of "temporal discounting".
+However, does knowing that all three cases are instances of the same category imply a common solution?

 I think the answer is mostly "no", and I'll try to explain why:

 First off, what does knowing about the general case of temporal discounting tell us?
 Well, we know that this whole phenomenon relates to when our future selves prefer a different action than one we take in the present.
+There is a pattern we can abstract.

-How does that help us find a general strategy?
+How does this pattern help us find a general strategy?
 Maybe we could try to create a heuristic like, "When you're about to do something that you're going to regret...don't."

 Hmm...

-That doesn't seem like enough, does it?
+That doesn't seem like enough.

 I think there's an asymmetry here.
 It can make sense to abstract from many situations to come up with the concept of a General Problem (like what "temporal discounting" does).
 But trying to find a General Solution to the General Problem and then applying that General Solution to your specific situation is much more difficult.

+In mathematics, this is readily apparent.
+We might look at finding the best-fit line to a set of points as well as finding the shortest path between two nodes in a graph.
+It is clear we can abstract the idea of "optimization" from the two problems (we care about some optimal value, relative to a metric), but the ways in which we optimize the two are going to be very different.

-Indeed, in most cases, I don't think that it's clear there *will* be a clean General Solution.
+Indeed, in most cases, I don't think that it's clear there *will* be a clean General Solution, even when a common pattern can be abstracted.

+Back to our examples:

 For our student, it might be that they could reexamine their priorities.
 Perhaps this class isn't important to them, and doing poorly on this exam has few consequences.
 Or perhaps our student could rearrange their schedule around and study with a friend to shave off some of the aversion they had towards studying.